Here you will find answers to questions related to Continuing Education Contract Lecturers (CECLs).

 Where is my classroom?

 Your classroom information can be found in your RAMSS Faculty Centre.
-You can also use our online Classroom Lookup.
 Classroom locations will be finalized the week before classes start.
-Note: There is no classroom instruction at this time during campus closure.

 Can I change my classroom?